skbormann/python-tools/sgpv/README.md

 This module allows to calculate Second Generation P-Values and their diagnostics in Python.
 This package is a translation of the original  [sgpv R-library](https://github.com/weltybiostat/sgpv) into Python.
-The same library has already been translated into [Stata](https://github.com/skbormann/stata-tools/sgpv) by me.
+The same library has already been translated into [Stata](https://github.com/skbormann/stata-tools/sgpv) by the author of this Python translation.

 This module contains the following functions:

             value    - calculate the SGPVs
             power    - power functions for the SGPVs risk     - false confirmation/discovery risks for the SGPVs